-Wild Horses Invitations
+Hooray for Horses Personalized Invitations

 Horse Theme Birthday Party Decorations

-Set up a Hay Bale and Tack Photo Area — Set up a few hay bales and accent them with horse tack, if you have any, or items such as stuffed horses, a cowboy hat, or riding helmet and riding crop.
+Set up a Hay Bale and Tack Photo Area — Set up a few hay bales and accent them with horse tack, if you have any, or items such as plush horses, a cowboy hat, or riding helmet and riding crop.
 This makes both a great horse party decoration and also a place where you can take pictures of your guests to send home as souvenirs or mementos of the day.